How to write norm symbol in LaTeX like ||v||?

 Output :

-Use mathtools package for norm symbol.
+Use mathtools package for displaying double bars

 \documentclass{article}